Skip to main content

 }

-// Abstract method — derived classes MUST implement
+// Abstract method: NO body.
+Every derived class MUST implement it.

 public abstract double CalculatePay();